Kudankulam Nuclear Power Plant: Construction

 Construction began on 31 March 2002, with the Nuclear Power Corporation of India Ltd (NPCIL) predicting that the first unit would be operational in March 2007, instead of the original target of December 2007.

 A small port became operational in Kudankulam on 14 January 2004.
 This port was established to receive barges carrying over-sized light water reactor equipment from ships anchored at a distance of 1.5 km.
 Until 2004, materials had to be brought in via road from the port of Thoothukudi, risking damage during transportation.
 In 2008, negotiations on building four additional reactors at the site began.
 Though the capacity of these reactors had not been declared, it was expected that the capacity of each reactor will be 1,200 MW (1.2 GW).
 The new reactors would bring the total capacity of the power plant to 6,800 MW (6.8 GW).
 These reactors never entered the planning phase after being proposed, mostly due to protests and due to other reasons.
 No such units are currently planned or under construction.

 The ground-breaking ceremony for construction of third and fourth units was performed on 17 February 2016 and AERB authorised the first pour of concrete on 19 June 2017.
 Construction of the third and fourth units started on 29 June 2017.
 AERB granted excavation permit for Unit 5 and 6 in 14 November 2018 and concerete pour begun in 2020.
 Construction of units 5 and 6 commenced on 29 June 2021.
 Unit 5 is expected to be ready for commissioning in December 2026, while unit 6 is expected to be ready by September 2027.

+In June 2026, the reactor vessel for unit 5 was placed into its permanent position in the containment building with help of a heavy duty crane.